Sparky015/AstralEngine/docs/Roadmap.md

 1. Set up entry point into application and engine and the loop
 2. Logging System
 3. Event System
-4. A little bit of the renderer (setup and such for Vulkan)
+4. A little bit of the renderer (setup and such for OpenGL (just for learning, later implement Vulkan!!!))
 5. Entity Component System
 6. Scene Editor
 7. Scripting System
 8. Physics Engine
 9.